Cebadilla Root PowderRegular price $12.00

-A traditional folk remedy for skin cancers in the Southwest.
-Also known as green gentian.
+A traditional folk remedy in the Southwest, also known as green gentian.

 Also, consider applying some chaparral oil to the mole first.
 Then apply chaparral oil (or a wash of the tea), on a daily basis, directly to the mole (or where the mole was) after the application of the cebadilla paste.